procheta1999/csv_to_json/README.md

 1. Firstly, git bash into your folder where you have kept the .sh files.
 2. copy the csv file (input.csv) into the folder (csv-to-json-converter) with csvtojson.sh file
 3. execute first "chmod a+x csvtojson.sh" to make csvtojson.sh executable
-4. execute the csvtojson.sh file in the Git Bash terminal with "bash ./csvtojson.sh input.csv > output.json"
+4. execute the csvtojson.sh file in the Git Bash terminal with "bash ./csvtojson.sh csv/input.csv > json/output.json"

 ****